EarthByte/pyBacktrack/docs/pybacktrack_reference.rst

 Summary
 ^^^^^^^

-:class:`pybacktrack.DynamicTopography` is a class that reconstructs ocean point location(s) and samples (and interpolates) time-dependent dynamic topography *mantle* frame grids.
+:class:`pybacktrack.DynamicTopography` is a class that reconstructs point location(s) and samples (and interpolates) time-dependent dynamic topography *mantle* frame grids.

-:class:`pybacktrack.InterpolateDynamicTopography` is a class that just samples (and interpolates) time-dependent dynamic topography *mantle* frame grid files.
+:class:`pybacktrack.InterpolateDynamicTopography` is a class that just samples and interpolates time-dependent dynamic topography *mantle* frame grid files.

 Detail
 ^^^^^^